-In addition to telephone calls, Internet searches, and letters, MDE made 112 site visits to vehicle recyclers and scrap processing facilities to gather information on program implementation, provide compliance assistance, and when necessary issue Site Complaints for non-compliance with the Environment Article, Annotated Code of Maryland Section(s) 6-904, 6-905, 6-905.4, 6-905.5, and/or 6-905.6.
-Inspections focused on: the removal of mercury switches from end-of-life vehicles; proper record keeping, and the proper storage and shipping of mercury switches to ELVS.
-As a result of the outreach, 164 of 168 vehicle recyclers and scrap processing facilities are registered with ELVS.
-Additionally, 4 Site Complaints were issued for failure to register with ELVS and 1 Site Complaint was issued to a registered facility for failure to remove the mercury switches in inventory prior to December 31,2010, and failure to maintain electronic records.
+MDE made 146 site visits to vehicle recyclers and scrap processing facilities to gather information on program implementation, provide compliance assistance, and when necessary issue Site Complaints for non-compliance with the Environment Article, Annotated Code of Maryland Section(s) 6-904, 6-905, 6-905.4, 6-905.5, and/or 6-905.6.
+As a result of the site visits, Site Complaints were issued to 18 different vehicle recyclers and/or scrap processing facilities.
+Specifically, five (5) Site Complaints were issued for failure to register with ELVS, eighteen (18) for failure to pull switches from inventory, six (6) for failure to keep records as required, and two (2) for failure to handle mercury switches as required by the approved Mercury Minimization Plan.
+Inclusive of these eighteen (18) facilities, since July 2012, MDE has issued a total of 23 Site Complaints.